schwilklab/shrubflam/README.md

 weather data (Temperature, humidity and wind speed) were recorded with a Kestrel 3000 pocket weather meter.
 After two minutes of pre-heating ,an ignition blow torch turned on until a sample got ignited.

--   Heat release : Calculated by the temperature difference of the aluminium disc between before ignition and after flame stopped.
-The discs temperature recorded by 572-2 Fluke infrared thermometer.

 -   Flame duration : The duration of the flame sustained.
 The duration between the time when the ignition started and when the flame